about the kite

 The Francis Kite Club is a public social club in the East Village of Manhattan founded by friends and co-conspirators.
 The Kite hosts a range of activities including live music, art, performance, craft, reading groups, and other uncommon events.
 The effort reflects our desire to escape the norms of our professional and social trenches.

-Tuck yourself into a booth to sew, draw, meet with friends and comrades, or read a book in the late afternoon light.
+Tuck yourself into a booth to sew, draw, meet with friends, or read a book in the late afternoon light.

 Photo by Truce